 “I love all natural materials… stone, timber and iron, and the patina that comes with age.
 There is nothing more beautiful than a piece of timber or stone worn smooth with age.”

 While working in the decorating industry she has also kept up her own personal projects.
-Cynthia designed her current home and recently oversaw the building of her delightfully French styled barn.
-For years she has been developing a formal garden with a European flair, making use of convict sandstone from around Australia, iron work from Europe, and sourcing old iron gates from an old convent in Adelaide.
+Cynthia designed her current home, a very European style home which would fit quite comfortably in either France or Italy, She oversaw, as owner builder, the building of her delightfully French styled barn which is now a BNB.
+For the past 10 years she has been developing a formal garden with a European flair, making use of convict sandstone from around Australia, iron work from Europe, and sourcing old iron gates , some from an old convent in Adelaide and even the railway.
+Her search has taken her far and wide but she is driven by passion for authenticity.